-Thumper from Bambi is supposed to have five sisters, but for some reason, in the Direct-to-Video midquel he now only has four sisters!
+Thumper from Bambi is supposed to have five sisters, but for some reason, in the Direct-to-Video midquel and other tie-ins he now only has four sisters!
 Looks like Bambi's mother isn't the only one that didn't survive the winter...

-- What's horrific about Bambi is that the threat of the hunters never disappears.
-They can show up at any time in their attempts to murder anybody unless of course, they were killed in the camp fire, which some fans imply.
+What's horrific about Bambi is that the threat of the hunters never disappears.
+They can show up at any time in their attempts to murder anybody unless of course, they were killed in the camp fire, which some fans infer.